Murray boutique heavily damaged by fire - NewsBreak

 A Salem man's life was saved on Thursday by witnesses of a fiery McCracken County crash after a semi and pickup truck collided head-on.
 McCracken County deputies responded to the accident at the 8000 block of Blandville Road.
 Authorities said a semi, driven by Ricardo Castaneda of California, had left the roadway, causing Castaneda to overcorrect and collide with a pickup truck.

-A woman was killed in a wreck in a crash in Trigg County on Sunday afternoon.
-Deputies were called to New Hope Road at Meador Cemetery Road for a single-vehicle wreck with a woman that was ejected from the vehicle.
-The Trigg County Coroner’s Office was called to the scene...
+A woman was killed in a wreck on New Hope Road at Meador Cemetery Road in Trigg County Sunday afternoon.
+Trigg County Sheriff’s deputies say they were called just before 4 p.m. for a single-vehicle wreck with a woman that was ejected and possibly deceased.
+Shortly after authorities, arrived...

 westkentuckystar.com